MELROSE VETERANS MEMORIAL MIDDLE SCHOOL

 Section 2.
 The Executive Board shall prepare the calendar of meetings, events, and functions; and shall have authority to transact all the business of the Organization.

 Section 1.
 Nominating Committee Chairperson.
 The Executive Board shall elect a Nominating Committee Chairperson in March of each year.
-The Nominating Committee shall consist of a member of the Executive Board and at least four other members of the Organization.
+The Nominating Committee shall consist of a member of the Executive Board and at least four other representatives from the Organization.
 The Nominating Committee shall present a slate of officers and standing committee chairpersons (a list of nominees) for election at the annual business meeting in May.
 The list of nominees shall be presented to the membership of the Organization at least one month prior to the May meeting.

 Section 2.
 Officers and Standing Committee Chairpersons.
 The officers and standing committee chairpersons shall be elected at the annual business meeting and shall serve for a term of one year.
 The term shall begin at the close of the annual meeting.
 No person shall hold the same office for more than two consecutive terms without a formal vote.
 No person shall hold more than one official position at a time.

 Section 3.
 Resignation.
-In the event a member of the Executive Board resigns or is unable to fulfill their duty, there will be a special meeting of the Nominating Committee
+In the event a member of the Executive Board resigns or is unable to fulfill their duty, there will be a special meeting of the Nominating Committee.

-The officers of the Organization shall be: President, Vice-President or Co-Presidents, Recording Secretary, Corresponding Secretary, and Treasurer or Co-Treasurers.
+The officers of the Organization shall be: President, Vice-President or Co-Presidents, Recording Secretary, and Treasurer or Co-Treasurers.
 These officers shall have the responsibility and the authority to carry out the purpose of this Organization, as defined in Article II throughout the year within the framework of their assigned duties, as defined in this Article (Article V).

 Section 1.
 President/Co-Presidents.
 The President or Co-Presidents shall implement the calendar of meetings, events, and functions approved by the Executive Board.
 The President or Co-Presidents shall preside at all meetings of the organization and the Executive Board, and shall coordinate an agenda to be distributed to the members of the organization prior to each meeting; shall appoint other committees as needed; shall be authorized to sign checks in the absence of the Treasurer; shall appoint a representative to represent Melrose Veterans Memorial Middle School at all City-wide PTO meetings and that person shall report back to the Executive Board after each City-wide PTO meeting; and shall be a member ex-officio of all committees except the Nominating Committee.